Find your Jewish Ancestors

 Your one-stop gateway to Anglo-Jewish community records:

-Synagogue Scribes offers a unique and fully searchable database of London Ashkenazi Synagogue records, with the emphasis on pre UK civil registration, which began on 1st July 1837 to help you trace your Jewish genealogy.
+Synagogue Scribes offers a unique and fully searchable database of Ashkenazi Synagogue records, with the emphasis on pre UK civil registration, to help you trace your Jewish genealogy.

 Only a limited number of Pre-civil registration records for Jewish communities in England have survived.
 Those that remain may require written permission to gain access.
 And some may be so delicate or severely damaged, as to render public access or digitalization extremely difficult.